 Are you looking to hire a window contractor to replace your home’s windows?
 Installing new replacement windows is a great investment for your home.
 Not only do they add beauty but new windows also provide comfort and efficiency.
 You’ll want to hire a professional window vendor to make sure the job is done right.
-But finding the right window contractor can be overwhelming.
-To avoid problems down the road, follow our top list of things to look for in a window contractor.
+But what questions should you ask?
+We’ll show you so you’ll be well on your way to enjoying your home improvement and savings.

 It is wise to know who you are hiring for the job.
 A contractor is anyone you hire to provide materials and labor to complete a home improvement task.
 Some contractors focus on a specific type of project, such as window replacement contractor or window vendor, while other contractors work on a number of project types as in a General Contractor.

 Each window replacement estimate should include not only the overall cost of the project but also materials, labor, timeframe, and payment plan policies.
 It is wise to get several bids for the project so that you can compare.
 3-4 estimate is a good number to be able to make a decision.
 When you receive these estimates, you can evaluate not just on the proposed cost, but on a number of other factors including the contractor’s communication style, their timeliness, and the detail within the estimate.
 Who best would you like to work with?